Luidooo/SnakeGame/README.md

 # SnakeGame
-Just a simply Snake Game in C
+Just a simple Snake Game in C